-Lygus bug (also known as tarnished plant bug) occurs on a wide range of crops.
-This bug damages crops by feeding on developing flower buds, fruit and seeds.
+Lygus bugs occur on a wide range of crops.
+They damage crops by feeding on developing flower buds, fruit, and seeds.
 Lygus bugs are most often a problem in fruit orchards with ground cover comprised of broadleaf weeds, or in orchards near alfalfa fields or other host plants.

 Lygus bugs primarily injure fruit early in the season, from pre-bloom through early fruit development.
 Therefore, control actions are typically targeted for this time.
-There are three to four overlapping generations each year (Fig.
+There are three to four overlapping generations each year.